With BCD Tofu House, Hee Sook Lee Built More Than A Restaurant Empire -- She Created A Cultural Phenomenon

 Eddie describes his mom as a social introvert but one who enjoyed playing host and bringing the Koreatown community together through food.
 She was also a "passionate perfectionist" who delighted over perfectly-seasoned kimchi and a savvy business owner to haggle over everything from produce prices to contracts and rents.

 "She has a very gentle smile but behind that, she has nerves of steel.
 She's one of the best negotiators I've ever seen," Eddie says.

 Her first daring leap was the decision to build her business around soondubu jjigae, a bubbling stew of silken tofu in a fiery broth reddened by gochujang.
 BCD servers will ask what spice level you prefer, from mild to rip-out-your-sinuses-hot, which some claim to blast away any nascent colds and incipient hangovers.

 In many Seoul restaurants, soondubu is as ubiquitous as "chicken tenders and french fries or spaghetti bolognese," says Daniel Lee Gray, who operates food tours throughout South Korea.

 "It's like down-home food," said Cecilia Hae-Jin Lee, chef and author of Quick & Easy Korean Cooking: More Than 70 Everyday Recipes.
 "You make it to have something warm and spicy in the winter.
 This isn't what you serve to guests."

-But Lee believed she could sell soondubu in the U.S. as the main event.
+Soondubu is a humble dish but Lee believed she could sell it in the U.S. as the main event.